santosfamilyfoundation/SantosCloud/app/CLEAN.md

 If an object is classified incorrectly, enter `C*object_id*,*object_type*`.
 For example, to change objects 14 and 16 to a car, run `C14,16,C`.

+### Dealing with accidental cleanup inputs

+Sometimes, you might type the incorrect cleanup commands, and the change to the database already happened.
+Use `q` to quit from your clean.py script session.
+From `~/SantosCloud/app`, you'll find a file called `inputs_to_log.txt`, which were all the input commands you typed in your last session.
+Edit this file so that the commands that you committed by accident are no longer there.
+Now, go to `project_dir/*your_identifier_here*/run/` folder and run `cp results.sqlite.before.clean results.sqlite` in order to reset the database to the state before cleaning.
+Finally, apply all the input commands in `inputs_to_log.txt` by running `python clean.py *your_identifier_here* inputs_to_log.txt`.
+This should apply all your changes.